 Course Descriptions

-Students in addiction policy graduate programs take a prescribed course of study.
+Students in the Addiction Policy & Practice master program take a prescribed course of study.
 This includes the following subject areas: neuroscience, psychiatry, policy, epidemiology, public health, and an elective course.

 Neuroscience